PacificBiosciences/pbmm2/README.md

 <h1 align="center"><img width="200px" src="img/pbmm2.png"/></h1>
 <h1 align="center">pbmm2</h1>
-<p align="center">A minimap2 frontend for PacBio data:
+<p align="center">A minimap2 SMRT wrapper for PacBio data:
 native PacBio data in ⇨ native PacBio BAM out.</p>

 ***

 _pbmm2_ is a SMRT C++ wrapper for [minimap2](https://github.com/lh3/minimap2)'s C API.
-Its purpose is to support native PacBio in- and output, provide sets of recommended parameters, and generate sorted output on-the-fly.
+Its purpose is to support native PacBio in- and output, provide sets of recommended parameters, generate sorted output on-the-fly, and postprocess alignments.
 Sorted output can be used directly for polishing using GenomicConsensus, if BAM has been used as input to _pbmm2_.
 Benchmarks show that _pbmm2_ outperforms BLASR in mapped concordance,